Harmelodic/coding-guidelines/README.md

 does not, and should not, care about the implementation (sorting algorithm, way of processing something), unless the function provides them with a means to affect the implementation (a lambda or flag).

-If the function takes a parameter of a particular type, you probably don't need to specify the type in the function name - unless you're working in a language that has no support for overloading.
+If the function takes a parameter of a particular type, the type doesn't need to be in the function name - unless the language has no support for [overloading](https://en.wikipedia.org/wiki/Function_overloading).

-Avoid irrelevant jargon - e.g. `curry()` (Sorry, functional programmers/mathematicians).
+Avoid irrelevant, overly-technical jargon, even if they already exist in a programming context e.g. `curry()`, `malloc()` or `diff()`.
+This confuses and creates a steeper learning-curve for developers to be able to contribute to the code.

 ```
 int sumDigs(int number) {} // poor